mlcommons/medperf/docs/mlcubes/mlcube_models.md

 ### Modify `mlcube.py`

-Let's call our inference logic from `mlcube.py`.
-We chose to read the `parameters_file` in `mlcube.py` and pass the dictionary to the inference logic.
-We also added a `weights` parameter which will correspond to the model weights path.
+Next, the inference logic should be triggered from `mlcube.py`.
+The `parameters_file` will be read in `mlcube.py` and passed as a dictionary to the inference logic.
+Also, an extra parameter `weights` is added to the function signature which will correspond to the model weights path.
 See below the modified `mlcube.py` file.

 ??? note "modified mlcube.py"
     ```python hl_lines="3 5 15 17 18 19 20"